Challenge: Lack of energy efficient and compact MAC units

 • All complex microprocessor chips.

-• DSP applications include filtering, convolution, and inner products.
+• Digital signal processing applications including filtering, convolution, and inner products.

 • Several shift and add operations and cryptography applications.